PavloKapyshin/adrian/spec.md

 var myVar: Int_32
 ```

-## Default values
+# Default values

-When value is not provided, the types are used for providing default value.
+When value is not provided, the types are used for generating default value.

 Default values for standard types: